-Often achieving the local authority requirements is a priority for the landscape.
 However, with innovative thought the landscape can become an integral part of the project instead of simply added on as an after-thought.

-Early input at the preliminary stages of the project will ensure an outcome that often results in a design that better accommodates the natural elements of the site.
+Early input at the preliminary stages of a project will ensure an outcome that often results in a design that better accommodates the natural elements of the site.
 This can include physical elements such as topography, drainage, existing vegetation and other valuable features.

 Contribution from the landscape architect at a preliminary stage of the project can often result in less delays through the Council approval process.

 Therefore we ensure that we are ready to assist promptly at this critical phase of the project and deliver answers when they are needed.